 - Check whether the odometer readings equal the number of miles you’ve driven.

 - Check whether you started your car in the morning where you parked it in the evening, as you have recorded it in your mileage log.

 - Check whether the tracked distances between your partners are realistic.

 If these logical conflicts are not checked, you can be sure that your mileage log will not be IRS-proof.
 These errors listed above are so easy to spot that even a beginner IRS auditor can notice all of them.

 Fortunately for us, companies have noticed the demand on the market for smarter mileage log generators.
 One of the most important aspects of the new generation mileage log generators is to be smarter (might I say, wiser) than their predecessors.

-With MileageWise’s unique AI-based AdWise technology you can get a recommendation for your forgotten trips, and before we let you finalize your monthly mileage log, we will investigate a total of 70 logical conflicts including the above-mentioned ones to make sure your mileage log is IRS-proof!
+With MileageWise’s unique AI-based AdWise technology you can get a recommendation for your forgotten trips, and before we let you finalize your monthly mileage log, the Built-In IRS Auditor will investigate a total of 70 logical conflicts including the above-mentioned ones to make sure your mileage log is IRS-proof!
 These functions are real lifesavers when retrospectively reconstructing your mileage logs, as the software can complete even hopelessly deficient mileage logs quickly.
 Meeting every expectation.

 If you already use a mileage tracker app, you can import your already logged trips to MileageWise.
 MileageWise will surely handle them smarter by monitoring 70 logical conflicts when making you a recommended log of your taste.